danielnbarbosa/angela/README.md

 python cartpole.py
 ```

-You can also visualize a trained agent using the `watch()` function.
+You can also visualize a trained agent by uncommenting the `watch()` function.

 ## Coming soon